seanmcquaid/mcquaid-stacks-cli/src/templates/vite-react/docs/decisions/014-svgr.md

 ## Context

-Our project heavily relies on SVG files for icons and graphics.
+the project heavily relies on SVG files for icons and graphics.
 However, managing these SVGs directly within the React codebase has become cumbersome and less maintainable.
-SVGR presents itself as a compelling solution due to its ability to transform SVG files into React components, offering easier integration, manipulation, and optimization of SVGs within our React application.
+SVGR presents itself as a compelling solution due to its ability to transform SVG files into React components, offering easier integration, manipulation, and optimization of SVGs within the project.

 ## Decision